 Who would you recommend would also benefit from TPE?

 At the risk of sounding cliche – industry amateurs, pro-ams or just straight-up professionals who want and need to progress their chosen fields but aren’t sure of how to do so or have a pattern of not getting to the next level.
 And above all, those who are truly ready to do the work.

 Who is TPE not for?

 Anyone not ready to be vulnerable, honest about who they currently are and where they are currently at in order to bring about real change.
 If you’re not ready to do the work, this process is not for you – and that’s ok too 🙂

 Three words that describe TPE for you

 Why did you want to work with Line Hilton?

 I had met Line in my previous life as an attempted singing teacher!
 LOL!
 I loved her demeanour, her kindness, calmness, professionalism and desire to make both herself and others around her better.

 Note to anyone considering doing this – stop considering.
 Just go ahead and do it!
 It is one of the greatest investments you’ll ever make in yourself.
 I cannot recommend Line highly enough.
-And what I value more than anything else is that fact that she is not a ‘do as I say not as I do’ teacher and mentor.
+And what I value more than anything else is the fact that she is not a ‘do as I say not as I do’ teacher and mentor.
 She does the work herself and is constantly seeking ways to improve herself.
 She is incredible and I count myself greatly privileged to have worked with her.
-From the bottom of my heart, thank you Line!
+From the bottom of my heart, thank you, Line!